mainkoon81/ooo-Minkun-Model-Collection-I/README.md

            - **k+1** is No.of coefficients(`β`). `MSE` is interested in this.
        - We know `R^2` = `SSR/SST` = `1 - SSE/SST` : the model explains the ? % of variance in observations.
          - The `adjusted R^2` is `1 - var(ϵ)/var(Y)` which is the penalized by dividing them by `df`.
        - `R^2` cannot determine whether the coefficient estimates and predictions are biased, which is why we must assess the residual plots.
+       - `F-statistic` is for the overall significance of the regression model, testing H0: all slope parameters are zero, claiming that all predictors have no effect on the Y. Then what's the difference with R^2 ?
          - In the plot of residual, `var(ϵ)` should be a constant: homoscedasticity..otherwise, you might want a weighted_LS solution...
          - The chart of `fitted value VS residual` should shows a flat line...
          - Our residuals should be Normally distributed..